Nova Scotia: Education

 A view of Dalhousie University's Henry Hicks building located at the university's historic Studley Campus in Halifax.

 The Minister of Education is responsible for the administration and delivery of education, as defined by the Education Act and other acts relating to colleges, universities and private schools.
 The powers of the Minister and the Department of Education are defined by the Ministerial regulations and constrained by the Governor-In-Council regulations.

 All children under the age of 16 are legally required to attend school unless the parents perform home schooling.
 Nova Scotia's education system is split up into eight different regions including; Tri-County (22 schools), Annapolis Valley (42 schools), South Shore (25 schools), Chignecto-Central (67 schools), Halifax (135 schools), Strait (20 schools), and Cape Breton-Victoria Regional Centre for Education (39 schools).

 Nova Scotia has more than 450 public schools for children.
 The public system offers primary to Grade 12.
 There are also private schools in the province.
 Public education is administered by seven regional school boards, responsible primarily for English instruction and French immersion, and province-wide by the Conseil Scolaire Acadien Provincial, which administers French instruction to students whose primary language is French.

 Post-secondary education

-The Nova Scotia Community College system has 13 campuses around the province.
-With a focus on training and education, the college was established in 1988 by amalgamating the province's former vocational schools.
-In addition to the provincial community college system, there are more than 90 registered private colleges in Nova Scotia.
+The Nova Scotia Community College system operates 13 campuses across the province.
+Established in 1988 through the amalgamation of former vocational schools, the college focuses on technical training, applied education, and workforce development.
+In addition to the public college system, more than 90 registered private career colleges offer specialized programs in fields such as business, health care, and trades.

-Nova Scotia, and Halifax in particular, is a major destination in Canada for post-secondary students.
-Ten universities are situated in the province: Dalhousie University (including Dalhousie University Faculty of Agriculture), University of King's College, Saint Mary's University, Mount Saint Vincent University, NSCAD University, Acadia University, Université Sainte-Anne, Saint Francis Xavier University, Cape Breton University and the Atlantic School of Theology.
-In total, nearly 58,000 students were enrolled in a Nova Scotian post-secondary institution during the 2021/2022 academic year.
+Nova Scotia—particularly the Halifax Regional Municipality—is a major destination for post-secondary students in Canada.
+The province is home to ten universities: Dalhousie University (including the Dalhousie University Faculty of Agriculture), the University of King's College, Saint Mary's University, Mount Saint Vincent University, the NSCAD University, Acadia University, Université Sainte-Anne, St. Francis Xavier University, Cape Breton University, and the Atlantic School of Theology.

+In total, nearly 58,000 students were enrolled in Nova Scotia’s post-secondary institutions during the 2021–2022 academic year.